-Spending time doing art can enhance your wellbeing and help develop vital skills.
-But don’t just take our word for it: look at what our wonderful members and volunteers say.
-As a community arts organisation, we’re always listening to feedback: these are the top 5 benefits from arts workshops that our students typically mention …
+Making time for art has several benefits, including enhancing wellbeing and developing vital skills.
+As a community arts organisation based in Solihull, Birmingham, we’re always listening to feedback: these are the top 5 benefits from arts workshops that our community typically mention …

 Enjoying yourself is vital in order to access all the other fantastic benefits of art, such as generating mindfulness and feeling like part of a community.
 That’s why we’re delighted that ‘enjoyment’ is the number one aspect mentioned in the feedback we receive.

 One parent said that her children ‘really enjoyed it and were thoroughly engaged’ throughout the art classes, showing how enjoyment can lead to greater concentration.
 Our volunteers also enjoy working with us, feeling a personal benefit as they help the community.
 Volunteer Andria said that ‘volunteering at Art Club was the most enjoyable experience during my internship’, as she witnessed children ‘learn about arts and culture with the most fun projects’.
 Whether you are teaching or learning, art is enjoyable for everyone!